 One of my favorite things to do was to take my dog to the beach for a day, let her off leash, and have a barbecue with my colleagues and friends.
 Even after 3 years I am not done exploring Egypt.
 I am looking forward to going back this summer and visiting one of my favorite places to relax and do some diving: Dahab, The Red Sea.

 I miss having these two beautiful seas only a short drive away.
-As I lived in Egypt for three years I had many, many amazing trips within the country.
-I believe I have explored every part of Egypt that a foreigner is allowed to go; my list of favorite places would be long.
+As I lived in Egypt for three years, I had many, many amazing trips within the country.
+I believe I have explored every part of Egypt that a foreigner is allowed to go to; my list of favorite places is long.
 A condensed list would include Dahab, Gouna, the Black and White Desert, Siwa, and of course Luxor/Awan.

 What was your least favorite part about living in Egypt?